-As of March 31, 2021, we had six employees, two of whom are full-time and three of whom have Ph.D. degrees.
-Only our Chief Scientist has received cash compensation prior to this offering.
-Three employees are engaged part-time primarily in research and development and quality systems, and three are engaged in business development, finance, legal, and general management and administration.
+As of January 15, 2021, we had six employees, two of whom are full-time and three of whom have Ph.D. degrees.
+None has received cash compensation prior to this offering.
+Three employees are engaged primarily in research and development and quality systems, and three are engaged in business development, finance, legal, and general management and administration.
 We supplement the efforts of our employees by use of consultants and advisors.
 We have identified additional management and professionals that are expected to join us upon completion of this offering.
 None of our employees is represented by labor unions or covered by collective bargaining agreements.
 We consider our relationship with our employees to be good.